 Once the policy has been recreated you should see you policy similar to;

-Monitor your snapshots over the following days to ensure no errors have occured and snapshots are creating succesfully.
-Your first snapshot will always be the largest in size as this is a full backup.
+Monitor your snapshots over the following days to ensure no errors have occurred and snapshots are creating successfully.